Alapatipavan6001/Equity-FNR/Readme.txt

 - faiss_store_openai.pkl: A pickle file to store the FAISS index.
 - .env: Configuration file for storing your OpenAI API key

+##Issues with chatgpt:

+1. Copy pasting articles is tedious task

+2. We need aggregate knowledge base tool to get the answers

+3. Chatgpt has the word limit 3000 words